Are you a student who cares about social and environmental justice? Are you looking for summer work? We’re hiring!

 Only students currently enrolled for the Summer Semester are eligible!

-All applicants must provide a cover letter, resume, and the email you received that states you have been approved for the Work Study Program.
+All applicants must provide a cover letter, resume, statement on Power and Oppression and the email you received that states you have been approved for the Work Study Program.

 For information on Work Study, who is eligible, and how to apply to the program, go to https://www.uoguelph.ca/registrar/studentfinance/ws/index